IMperiumX/leetcode-solutions/topics/hash-table.md

 However, in the worst case (e.g., all keys hash to the same bucket), the time complexity can degrade to O(n), where n is the number of key-value pairs.

+The worst case occurs when all keys hash to the same bucket, effectively turning the hash table into a linked list.

 ## Space Complexity

 The space complexity of a hash table depends on the number of buckets, the load factor, and the collision handling technique.
 In general, hash tables have a space complexity of O(n), where n is the number of key-value pairs stored.